microchip-pic-avr-examples/avr128db48-high-freq-clk-generation-using-pll-and-oschf-mplab/README.md

 ## Application Firmware

 The example firmware uses a TCD peripheral to scale up the system clock frequency.
 In this firmware, the system clock is configured to operate at 24 MHz.
 The TCD peripheral is configured to run at 48 MHz with PLL as its clock input.
+Here, the multiplication factor is set to 2x to scale up the input clock frequency.
 Configure the TCD peripheral in Two Ramp mode.
 The compare Set and Clear registers A, B are loaded with 10 μs, 30 μs, 50 μs and 80 μs.
 The TCD peripheral is configured in two ramp mode.
 The waveform outputs are observed when the TCD peripheral is enabled.

 ## Appendix